 How to Fill Out The Renewal Form --new Authorization for Verification of Resources form that you and your spouse must each sign and return with the renewal.

-1. COVID PANDEMIC ALERT - MEDICAID RENEWALS STARTED AGAIN in March 2023 - UnWINDING of the Public Health Emergency--
+1. COVID PAUSE on MEDICAID RENEWALS ENDED in March 2023 - UnWINDING of the Public Health Emergency--

-Starting March 2020, all Medicaid cases were automatically extended for 12 months, because Medicaid could not be discontinued or reduced during the "Public Health Emergency."
+Starting March 2020, all Medicaid cases were automatically extended for 12 months, and then again each year, because Medicaid could not be discontinued or reduced during the "Public Health Emergency."
 See GIS 20 MA/04, GIS 20 MA/11 and more here.
-Since March 2020, most counties in NYS stopped sending the renewals entirely.
-NYC HRA still sent out the renewal packets as usual, but even if the consumers don't return it, the Medicaid office (HRA in NYC) MUST recertify Medicaid coverage for 12 months.
+Most counties in NYS stopped sending the renewals entirely, but NYC HRA still sent out the renewal packets -- but could not discontinue Medicaid if the consumers don't return it.
+Instead, Medicaid office (HRA in NYC) had to extend Medicaid coverage for 12 months.

-March 2023 starts the "unwinding" of the Public Health Emergency.
-MEDICAID RENEWALS are starting again.
+March 2023 started the "unwinding" of the Public Health Emergency.
+MEDICAID RENEWALS started again statewide.
 See NYS DOH Jan.
 13, 2023 Memo and Unwinding Timeline:

-July 2023 - The first discontinuances of Medicaid for those determined to be no longer eligible based on their renewal, or who do not respond to the renewal, start in July 2023.
+July 2023 - The first discontinuances of Medicaid for those determined to be no longer eligible based on their renewal, or who do not respond to the renewal, started in July 2023 outside of New York City.
 They must be sent advance notice with fair hearing rights 10 days in advance.
-At the same time, those whose spend-down INCREASES from the former amount will receive notice of the increase starting effective July 1, 2023.
-Because of the 2023 increases in income limits, few people should see an increase in their spend-down.

 CONSUMERS MUST UPDATE THEIR ADDRESS on FILE WITH MEDICAID OFFICE !!
 Otherwise, they will not receive the Renewal forms and will lose Medicaid.